top of page

 What We Offer

 CenterPeace also serves parents through PeacePrint retreats, as well as trains church leaders through the Certificate in LGBTQ Ministry.
-Both of these initiatives have the goal of creating a place for LGBTQ people in the Church.
+Both of these initiatives have the goal of creating a place for LGBTQ people within their families and Church.
 The primary thing that drives sexual and gender minorities away from a faith community is lack of acceptance by family members and church leaders.
 CenterPeace recognizes that navigating faith and sexuality can be challenging.
 That's why CenterPeace creates spaces for parents and ministry leaders to ask honest questions and learn how to best support their LGBTQ loved ones.
 Sally Gary provides compassionate listening and consultation for those seeking to grow in understanding of faith and sexuality.

 History of CenterPeace

-Founded in 2006 as a 501(c)(3) non-profit organization, the work of CenterPeace is to cultivate spiritual community for LGBTQ people, providing a seat at Christ's table where all can find a place to belong.
+Founded in 2006 as a 501(c)(3) non-profit organization, the work of CenterPeace is to cultivate community for LGBTQ people, providing a seat at Christ's table where all can find a place to belong.
 CenterPeace longs for the day when LGBTQ folk are fully affirmed and integrated into the life of the Church and within their families.
 CenterPeace grew out of Founder and Executive Director Sally Gary's own journey, growing up in a Christian family and experiencing attraction to the same-sex, but with no safe place to talk about those feelings.
 Church and university leaders met with Sally for nearly two years exploring what a ministry like this should offer, and the result was CenterPeace.
 Since then, hundreds of LGBTQ people, church and community leaders, and family members have reached out to CenterPeace for help.
 Following the lead of Jesus, who never turned anyone away, CenterPeace is helping Christians who identify as lesbian, gay, bisexual, transgender, queer, intersex, or asexual to find a place to belong within the Body of Christ.

 Portrait of Sally Gary